lb7n/lb7n.github.io/_posts/2020-01-04-rock-paper-scissors.md

 ---
 layout: post
-title: "Rock, Paper, Scissors"
+title: "Simple Rock, Paper, Scissors"
 date:   2020-01-04 15:07:19
 categories: [Python]
 comments: true
 ---

-I created a simple rock, paper, scissors game that is played on the terminal using python.

-I began by importing the system and random libraries.
+This Rock, Paper, Scissors tutorial was made using the  'random' module package from the python standard library and is played using the terminal.

+* Working out the logic of who wins what is a good first step, since everything about this games logic will use it.
+    1. rock wins scissors
+    2. paper wins rock
+    3. scissors wins paper
+* It's also a good idea to create a boolean where we keep track of the running state of the game, to easily replay the game without relaunching.

 {% highlight python %}
-import sys
-import random
-{% endhighlight %}

-next I had to build out the logic for what choices won against which choices.

-{% highlight python %}
 print("Welcome to Rock, Paper, Scissors!")

 running = False
-# rock wins scissors
-# paper wins rock
-# scissors wins paper

 def did_win(computer_choice, user_choice):
     if user_choice == "rock" and computer_choice == "scissors":
         return True